moorepants/eme185/content/pages/reports.rst

 ---------------------------------------------------------------------------------------------------

-The final design report should be a comprehensive report detailing the final version of your project.
-It is not necessary to provide information about the process that led to this design.
+The final design report should be a comprehensive report detailing the final design version of your project.
+It is not necessary to provide information about any prior designs or the process that led to this design.
 This report should have sufficient information for someone unfamiliar with your project to understand what it is for, how to fabricate it, and how to use it.
 The report should be self contained.

-Be sure to utilize your past memos, reports, and critical design review as a basis for your report.
+Be sure to utilize your past memos, reports, and design reviews as a basis for your report.
 Use the feedback from them all to improve the work for this final written presentation of your design.

 Main Content
 +++++++++++++